Wyandot people: Origin, and organization: before 1650

-European contact and Wyandot dispersal
+European contact and Wendat dispersal

 The earliest written accounts of the Huron were made by the French, who began exploring North America in the 16th century.
 News of the Europeans reached the Huron, particularly when Samuel de Champlain explored the Saint Lawrence River in the early 17th century.
 Some Huron decided to go and meet the Europeans.
-Atironta, the principal headman of the Arendarhonon tribe, went to Quebec and allied with the French in 1609.
+Atironta, the principal headman of the Arendarhonon nation, went to Quebec and allied with the French in 1609.

 The Jesuit Relations of 1639 describes the Huron:

 The total population of the Huron at the time of European contact has been estimated at 20,000 to 40,000 people.
 From 1634 to 1640, the Huron were devastated by Eurasian infectious diseases, such as measles and smallpox, which were endemic among the Europeans.
-The peoples of North America had no acquired immunity to these diseases and suffered very high mortality rates.
+The Indigenous peoples of North America had no acquired immunity to these diseases and suffered very high mortality rates.
 Epidemiological studies have shown that beginning in 1634, more European children emigrated with their families to the New World from cities in France, Britain, and the Netherlands, which had endemic smallpox.
 Historians believe the disease spread from the children to the Huron and other nations, often through contact with traders.

 So many Huron died that they abandoned many of their villages and agricultural areas.
 About half to two-thirds of the population died in the epidemics, decreasing the population to about 12,000.
 Such losses had a high social cost, devastating families and clans, and disrupting their society's structure and traditions.

 Before the French arrived, the Huron had already been in conflict with the Haudenosaunee Confederacy (Five Nations) to the south.
 Once the European powers became involved in trading, the conflict among natives intensified significantly as they struggled to control the lucrative fur trade and satisfy European demand.
 The French allied with the Huron because they were the most advanced trading nation at the time.
 The Haudenosaunee tended to ally with the Dutch and later English, who settled at Albany and in the Mohawk Valley of their New York territory.